ualib/agda-algebras/extensionality.rst

 + a :term:`quotient` construction, which implies :term:`function extensionality`
 + a :term:`Choice` principle, which produces data from an existential proposition.

-The first two of these are compatible with :term:`bytecode` evaluation, despite blocking normalization within Lean, whereas the third does not admit computational interpretations.
+The first two of these are compatible with :term:`byte-code` evaluation, despite blocking normalization within Lean, whereas the third does not admit computational interpretations.

 ----------------------------------